 - 1. Unsubsidized Direct Stafford Loan (other than PLUS) - 2.
 Subsidized Direct Stafford Loan - 3.
 Direct PLUS Loan - 4.
 Federal Pell Grants (for which a refund is required) - 5.
 Federal Supplemental Educational Opportunity Grants (FSEOG for which a refund is required) - 6.
 Other State Financial Aid (WIA, VRD, etc.) - 7.
 Other private funding sources - 8.
-Student pay all earned tuition, fees, and other associated costs.
-Therefore, enrollment in any program at Institute of Technology constitutes a promissory note agreement (i.e., a financial obligation in the form of an educational loan as defined by the U.S. Bankruptcy Code at 11 U.S.C. §523(a)(8)).
+Student as defined by the U.S. Bankruptcy Code at 11 U.S.C. §523(a)(8)).
 Institute of Technology provides student educational services, deferring some or all of their payment obligations for those services.